codeyatoh/student-management-system/README.md

-# 🎓 Student Management System
+# 🎓 Student Information Management System

 Welcome to the **Student Information Management System**!
 This web application is designed to help schools and educational institutions manage students, classes, and classrooms with a fun, minimalist retro-inspired interface.